TSGut/Matrix-Generators-for-SU2-and-SU3/README.md

 The code for these two notebooks is subject to GNU General Public License v3.0, see the original variant [here].

+The two notebooks that are part of Matrix-Generators-for-SU2-and-SU3 are free software: you can redistribute them and/or modify them under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the